Meniscus Tear Treatment Options | PRP and Stem cell tissue engineering

-- single stem cell therapy injection following meniscus knee surgery can provide knee pain relief
+- Stem Cell Therapy regrows meniscus tissue.
+A single stem cell therapy injection following meniscus knee surgery can provide knee pain relief

 - mesenchymal stem cells have the potential to improve the overall condition of the knee joint